Stem Cell & EGF Fusion Serum

 Where are Antioxidants Found?

-They are found mainly in natural plants.
+Mostly plants!
 You will see them as Vitamin A (beta-carotene), C, and E (tocopherol).
 You may also see them as Astaxanthin, Lycopene, Resveratrol, Selenium, or Turmeric.

 - Alpha Lipoic Acid: ALA is from plant or animal sources.